 We are delighted to be able to welcome you – our international community of scholars and practitioners from over 18 countries – to consider the history and future of exhibition design in museums.
 While museum studies is underpinned by seminal texts attending to the poetics and politics of museum display, the agents and collaborative process of past display practices have often remained hidden ‘behind the scenes’ of the museum.
 Together, the papers, discussion boards and resources presented through this conference work to change this: they reframe understandings of museums and their genealogy, as well as challenge contemporary museums and exhibition makers as they plan for the future.
 We look forward to reflecting collectively on the activities, agendas, experiences and impact of those historically involved in museum exhibition making, from the early nineteenth century to the recent past.

 Hosted by the Centre for Design History at the University of Brighton, UK, Museum Exhibition Design: Histories and Futures is a nearly carbon-neutral conference (NCNC).
 It includes the typical elements of an academic conference – keynote addresses, panels, Q&As, abstracts, a noticeboard, publications rack and contacts list – but there are no air flights, train journeys, hotel bookings, or conference packs.
 And no registration fee: registration at Museum Exhibition Design is free, and open to all.
+Many of our speakers have specially subtitled their contributions with access in mind, and auto-captioning services are additionally available.

 Pre-recorded papers will be published on the site over the two weeks of the conference (1-11 September 2020), during which time you are encouraged add your questions and comments to the Q&A discussion boards.
 After 11 September, a selection of papers and discussions, as well as the resources pages, will remain on this website as a permanent online contribution to museum studies, design history and exhibition making today.